Africa-Europe Group for Interdisciplinary Studies: History and organisation

 AEGIS was founded in 1991 by African studies centres in Bayreuth, Bordeaux, Leiden, London, and Uppsala.
 Initially an informal grouping of related African Studies' organisations and groups, AEGIS would formalise in 1998 through the adoption of a formal statute.
-In the same year, it elected its first executive committee, composed of Patrick Chabal (London, Chairman), Gerti Hesseling (Leiden) and Franz-Wilhelm Heimer (Lisbon).
+In the same year, it elected its first executive committee, which included Patrick Chabal as chair.
 In the course of a decade, it developed into a network that included centres from more European countries.

 Starting in 1998, international conferences on a variety of thematic areas were organized in different countries.
 AEGIS continues to host thematic conferences (not to be confused with the ECAS gatherings, detailed below).

 AEGIS organises itself into small thematic groups (also called Collaborative Research Groups, or CRGS), focusing on specific subjects within the field of African Studies.
 Examples include 'CRG Africa in the Indian Ocean', 'CRG African Borderlands Research Network' and 'CRG African Migration, Mobility and Displacement (AMMODI)'.

-The current board consists of AEGIS President and Professor Amanda Hammar (CAS Copenhagen), Dr. David Ambrosetti (LAM Bordeaux), Professor Michael Bollig (Cologne), Professor Jan-Bart Gewald (Leiden), Dr. Tom Molony (Edinburgh) and Dr. Isabella Soi (Cagliari).
+The current board consists of AEGIS President and Professor Amanda Hammar (CAS Copenhagen), Dr. David Ambrosetti (LAM Bordeaux), Professor Michael Bollig (Cologne), Professor Marleen Dekker (Leiden), Dr. Tom Molony (Edinburgh) and Dr. Isabella Soi (Cagliari).